 Although the customer complained about their dissatisfaction with your brand, the solution should have solved this leading to a satisfied customer.
 Businesses should be monitoring their customer satisfaction levels to create repeat customers.
 Because you handled the complaint effectively, you now have a chance of them becoming a repeat customer.

 In summary, handling customer complaints is a process.
-Some complaints are easy than others to handle, but all should be taken seriously until the facts are discovered.
+Some complaints are easier than others to handle, but all should be taken seriously until the facts are discovered.
 As mentioned above, this isn’t the only process or steps you can take to handling a customer complaint.
 To avoid customers complaints, it’s important to understand that not everyone is your client.